Tem's Well of Stuff

 Also, every so often, a character will refer... the HUMAN.
 Gasp!
 That's right, they're talking to you!
 The player!
 It's like in Undertale and Deltarune, where "The Player" is treated like a character in the game!

-This is the kind of the thing when I say the script feels like it needs a second pass in places -- things that seem important end up being dropped, and things that seem unimportant are brought back for massive climaxes with no actual buildup.
-In fact, I've already mentioned a super critical character who holds the key to Red's identity.
-See if you can guess who it is.
-They'll only show up once more before The Big Twist, so keep your eyes peeled.
+This is the kind of endemic throughout Everhood: things that seem important never end up with any real payoff, and things that seem unimportant are brought back for massive climaxes with no actual buildup.
+In fact, I've already mentioned a super critical character who holds the key to Red's identity, as well as the character who acts as the final battle of Act 2, kicking off the game's finale.
+See if you can guess either of these.
+The character who holds the key to Red's identity will only show up once more before The Big Twist, so keep your eyes peeled.

 Eventually you reassemble the missing door and pass through a desert to reach Gold Pig's castle.

-IMAGE: DESERT MARCHIn the castle, you're confronted by Purple Mage and their undead minions as you work your way to Gold Pig's throne room.
+In the castle, you're confronted by Purple Mage and their undead minions as you work your way to Gold Pig's throne room.
 The minions are a lot of fun, and Purple Mage has a fun combat mechanic that I think could have been emphasized more: when you take damage, the song also loops back to an earlier point in the song, forcing to replay the part that just tripped you up.
 Neat idea, but I didn't even notice it on my first playthrough.
+Having a more obvious "rewind" effect would've gone a long way.

 So it's clear Something is going on, but Green Mage and Purple Mage both seem positive about you getting your arm back, with Green Mage saying they understand what it's like to have lost something "essential," and Purple Mage saying you've fought hard and earned your reward.